TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/Transformations/Overview.rst

 database.
 The order is reversed when the content is loaded into the RTE again.

-Processing can also be overwritten by page TSconfig, see the :ref:`according section of the page TSconfig reference <t3tsconfig:pageTsRte>` for details.
+Processing can also be overwritten by page `TSconfig`:pn:, see the :ref:`according section of the page TSconfig reference <t3tsconfig:pageTsRte>` for details.